Wilderness First Aid course (WFA)

 WFA courses coming up:

+This is a 3 day course which is much more comprehensive than most 2 day WFA courses.
 Most WFA courses are two day courses.
 By doing so you will become more confident in your skills through additional scenarios and skills are added including how to clear a spinal injury.
 There will also be additional topics and scenarios not covered in a 2 day course.
 These topics include allergies, toxins, anaphylaxis, and spine management.
+Also a wilderness CPR certification is included in the the course which is not usually the case for WFA courses.

 - WFR Re-certification - this course can be used to re-certify a WFR course: